onflow/flow/agendas/2023/product-sync/2023-11-23-Protocol-Product-Sync.md

   * "ghost nodes"?
 * Do we have a use case for zero-weight nodes:
   * essentially means that node can listen and request information according to its role
   * cannot actively participate in _extending_ the chain / continuing the protocol

+  ### Governance update @vishalchangrani